groue/CombineTraits/README.md

 ## What is this?

-Generally speaking, [Combine] publishers can publish zero, one, or more values before they complete.
+[Combine] publishers can publish any number of values before they complete.
 It is particularly the case of [AnyPublisher], frequently returned by our frameworks or applications.

-When we deal with publishers that are expected to publish a certain amount of values, it is easy to neglect edge cases such as a completion without any value, or too many published values.
-Such publishers are subject to interpretation, imprecise documentation, or buggy implementations.
+When we deal with publishers that are expected to publish a certain amount of values, no more, no less, it is easy to neglect edge cases such as an early completion, or too many published values.
+And quite often, the behavior of such publishers is subject to interpretation, imprecise documentation, buggy implementations.

-This library provides tools that guarantee compiler-checked definition, and subscription, to publishers that conform to specific *traits*:
+This library provides compiler-checked definition, and subscription, to publishers that conform to specific *traits*:

 - **[Single Publishers]** publish exactly one value, or an error.

     The Combine `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.

     ```
-    --------> can never publish anything.
+    --------> can never publish anything, never complete.
     -----x--> can fail before publishing any value.
     --o--|--> can publish one value and complete.
     ```